aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/merge-workbooks/merge-files/_index.md

 ## **Introduction**

 Aspose.Cells for Python via .NET provides different ways for merging files.
 For simple files with data, formatting, and formulas, the [**Workbook.combine()**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/combine) method can be used to combine several workbooks, and the [**Worksheet.copy()**](https://reference.aspose.com/cells/python-net/aspose.cells/worksheet/copy) method can be used to copy worksheets into a new workbook.
-These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they take a lot of system resources.
+These methods are easy to use and effective, but if you have a lot of files to merge, you might find that they **consume** a lot of system resources.
 To avoid this, use the [**CellsHelper.merge_files**](https://reference.aspose.com/cells/python-net/aspose.cells/cellshelper/merge_files) static method, a more efficient way to merge several files.

 ## **Merge Files Using Aspose.Cells for Python via .NET**